PlayNoise/PlayNoise.js/README.md

     </script>
    ```

+## From YAML to Audio File - Beauty and the Beast

+Here's the CodePen project: https://codepen.io/isles-forcha/pen/KwPBJZO

 2. Open the HTML file in your browser, and the WAV file will be generated and available for download.

 ---